-- Unified Command approval is required for any shoreline cleanup tactic. - after they have been redistributed by wave action. - particularly useful: - In promoting evaporation and physical abrasion; - Where sediment removal may cause beach instability (i.e., potential erosion); - Where oiled sediments are located above the limit of normal wave action; - wave-action zone; and - oiling (i.e., stains) remains. - energy environments. - and/or the sediments could damage other resources.
+- Unified Command approval is required for any shoreline cleanup tactic. - If oil or oiled sediments have been buried by a clean layer of material, it may be appropriate to remove that clean layer to a temporary storage location, replacing it after reworking or washing the exposed oiled materials and after they have been redistributed by wave action. - Sediment reworking/surf washing can be used on coarse sediment (pebble-cobble) or sand beaches, and is particularly useful: - In promoting evaporation and physical abrasion; - Where sediment removal may cause beach instability (i.e., potential erosion); - Where oiled sediments are located above the limit of normal wave action; - Where oil or oiled sediments have been buried or oil has penetrated to a level below the normal or seasonal wave-action zone; and - Where other cleanup or treatment activities have removed most of the oil or oiled sediment and only light oiling (i.e., stains) remains. - Degradation requires wave action, so that the applicability of the technique decreases in sheltered or low waveenergy environments. - Sediment reworking/surf washing is not appropriate if large amounts of oil might be released that could threaten to re-oil the beach or adjacent locations.
+Oiled materials should not be moved into shoreline areas where the oil and/or the sediments could damage other resources.